Charged Minn. cop used ‘overkill’ tactics as nightclub guard

 “I don’t mind peaceful protests at all,” said Oscar Reyes who lives across the street in the quiet neighborhood near Orlando.
 “I hope everything stays safe.”

-Associated Press writers Todd Richmond in Madison, Wisconsin, Michael R. Sisak in New York and Tamara Lush in Windemere, Florida, contributed to this report.
+Associated Press writers Todd Richmond in Madison, Wisconsin, Michael R. Sisak in New York and Tamara Lush in Windermere, Florida, contributed to this report.

-Note: This story has been updated to correct the spelling of Windermere, Florida, which had been misspelled “Windemere.”